-In these contemporary times, technology and computer applications are both fields which play a vital role.
-The modern world which is tech-driven has a large number of scholars who have decided to work in the world driven by different branches of Science.
+In these contemporary times, technology and computer applications are both fields that play a vital role.
+The modern world which is tech-driven has a large number of scholars who have decided to work in a world driven by different branches of Science.
 Students of Science often face a perplexing decision when making a resolution about what to pursue in the future.
 BCA vs Btech is a common dilemma faced by tech-savvy students.
 Each course has its own intricacies and benefits and therefore it is of absolute importance that when making the choice, a person is aware of them.
-This blog seeks to present a vivid picture of the two courses and features that essentially differentiate between the two.
+This blog seeks to present a vivid picture of the two courses and the features that essentially differentiate between the two.

-BCA vs Btech: Course Highlights
+BCA vs BTech: Course Highlights

 |Duration||3 years||4 years|

-|Future Educational Scope||MCA||Mtech|
+|Future Educational Scope||MCA||MTech|